 Have you ever heard of Dejima – the only trading port between Japan and Europe?

-Built in 1636, Dejima was a man-made island at the tip of the cape of Nagasaki.
+Built in 1636, Dejima was a human-made island at the tip of the cape of Nagasaki.

-Dejima had an interesting story because it was first made to house and separate the Portuguese and the Japanese, but then the Portuguese got expelled from Japan and the Dutch moved in.
+Dejima had an exciting story because it was first made to house and separate the Portuguese and the Japanese, but then the Portuguese got expelled from Japan, and the Dutch moved in.

-Dejima was the main place for exchange between Japan and Holland for over 200 years from the 17th to the 19th century.
+Dejima was the primary place for exchange between Japan and Holland for over 200 years from the 17th to the 19th century.

 Although Dejima is no longer an island, you can still see some historical structures restored on this island, and it’s exciting to catch a glimpse of what life was like for the Dutch traders in Nagasaki.